bcgov/startup-sample-project-aws-serverless-TFC/docs/tfc_to_s3_migration.md

 The plan output should indicate that there are "no changes" to be made, confirming that the migration to the new backend was successful.

+## 6. Save and Commit

+Save the changes to your Terraform configuration file and commit the changes to your version control system (if applicable).

-Repeat steps 1 to 7 for each environment (dev, test, prod, and tools) in your setup.
+Repeat steps 1 to 6 for each environment (dev, test, prod, and tools) in your setup.

 That's it!
 You have successfully migrated the Terraform backend from Terraform Cloud to Amazon S3 for each environment.
 Going forward, Terraform will use the new S3 backend for state management.
 Remember to update your documentation and inform other team members about the backend migration for each environment.